 3. Buy food with a budget in mindIn order for restaurants to stay in business, it is essential that food is bought with economy in mind.
 Likewise, you can save money when buying groceries by following these steps:

-Plan your meals.
+- Plan your meals.
 Having a weekly meal plan lets you seek out the best buys and keep a list of foods you need.

-Make bigger shopping trips less often – you will save time, gas and money spent on impulse items.
+- Make bigger shopping trips less often – you will save time, gas and money spent on impulse items.

-Shop with a list.
+- Shop with a list.
 Scan the weekly sales ads of your local supermarkets and shop only for items you need and foods that are on sale.
 Write them down and stick to your list.

-Comparison shop.
+- Comparison shop.
 Stores make comparison shopping easy.
 Look for price per unit, ounce or serving among the different food item brands and pick the one that best fits in your budget.

-Use coupons.
+- Use coupons.
 The Sunday paper typically has an insert of manufacturer coupons that can save you money.
 But be sure to also comparison shop to avoid buying an item that is more expensive – even with the coupon – than the item you normally purchase.